UCLOrengoGroup/cath-alphaflow/README.md

 **dssp** - [dssp](https://github.com/PDB-REDO/dssp) applies secondary structure to protein sequence.
 Needs first installed: [libmcfp](https://github.com/mhekkel/libmcfp)

+**oracle** - Some datasources come optionally from an oracle database, for which there is access only within UCL.
+Instructions for UCL access to the database are [here](README.oracle.md)

 ## Project

 The NextFlow workflows are kept here: